Eryadu/Java_feb_2025/src/studyMaterial/functionalInterface/functionalInterface.md

 2. By Implementing the Interface
    Another way is to implement the interface in our class.
 By doing so we will have to override the abstract method.
-   Then to call the method we are supposed to create the object of our class and use the following syntax obj.AbstarctMethod().
+   Then to call the method we are supposed to create the object of our class and use the following syntax obj.AbstractMethod().

 Syntax: